 Be realistic about your surf ability and pick your surf destination accordingly.
 And along those same lines, pick your season wisely as well.
 Swells and waves change depending on the time of year, so a place that is ideal for intermediates at one time of year might be better for advanced surfers at another.
 Do plenty of research in the planning phase of your surf trips so you have the best chance at matching your surf ability and scoring as many waves as possible.

-Here are a few of our surf travel guides for your surf trip planning pleasure:
+Here are a few top surf travel guides for your surf trip planning pleasure:

 4 • Shoulder seasons rule